Nobeoka Domain: History

 The start of Nabeoka Domain can be traced to Toyotomi Hideyoshi's conquest of Kyūshū, when Takahashi Mototane of Buzen Province conquered a 50,000 koku territory centered around Matsuo Castle in southern Nobeoka.
 In the 1600 Battle of Sekigahara, he defected with a coalition of smaller feudal lords in southern Kyushu to the Eastern Army, and as a result was confirmed in his holdings under the new Tokugawa shogunate.
 In 1601 he constructed Agata Castle, which was later renamed Nobeoka Castle.
-However, he fell afoul of the shogunate's politics in 1613 and was relieved of his territory.
+However, he fell foul of the shogunate's politics in 1613 and was relieved of his territory.
 In his place, the shogunate transferred Arima Naozumi from Hinoe Domain in Hizen Province.
 Under the rule of his son Arima Yasuzumi, the castle town was redeveloped into its present layout and the castle was repaired.
 In June 1656 he donated a bell to the Imayama Hachimangu Shrine, which is the first written inscription of the name "Nobeoka" in place of "Agata".
-He also reduced the domain by 3000 koku by establishing his younger brother as head of a cadet house.
+He also reduced the domain by 3,000 koku by establishing his younger brother as head of a cadet house.
 The third Arima daimyō, Kiyozumi, further reduced the domain by 1800 koku to his younger brother and another 1000 koku to his third brother.
 In 1690, there was a massive peasant uprising caused by the tyrannical practices of one of his local magistrates.
 The uprising lasted 11 months and was only resolved through direct intervention by the shogunate.
 As a result, Kiyozumi was demoted and transferred to Itoigawa Domain in Echigo Province with a reduction in status to 50,000 koku.